OnChainSurvivor/OnChainSurvivor/README.md

 - **Content Creators:** Engage streamers and content creators to showcase gameplay and mechanics.
 - **Events:** Host in-game events and challenges with other Communities.

-### 🥇 Phase 1 🥇: Daily Game Challenges, by challengers for players!
+### 🥇 Phase 1 🥇: Daily Survival Challenges, by players for players!

 This  system integrates both L1 (Ethereum) and L2 blockchains, allowing users from these networks to add their challenges to the Challenge queue.
 The  system is competitive, with each user placing their challenges, aiming for the top positions on the leaderboard.
 The structure is dynamic and ONLY the number one in the queue becomes the main challenger for the next day!.
 The initial plan is to have the challenge queue settle on ethereum until several Usex Experience issues are solved, but this can change in the future to move to a L2.